JOTE 3 MATERIAL ACCOUNTING POLICIES

 (h) Revenue recognition

-The Company is engaged in sale of milk and milk products.
+The Company is engaged in sale of milk and milk related value added products.
 Revenue from the sale of goods is recognised when control of the goods has transferred to the customers which is either upon dispatch or upon receipt of goods by the customer.
 At that point there are no unfulfilled obligations that could affect the customer's acceptance of the goods.

-Income from services rendered is recognised based on agreements/ arrangements with the customers and when services are rendered by measuring progress towards satisfaction of performance obligation for such services.
+Income from services rendered is recognised based on agreements/arrangements with the customers and when services are rendered by measuring progress towards satisfaction of performance obligation for such services.

 Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price (net of variable consideration) allocated to that performance obligation.
 Amounts disclosed as revenue are net of returns, trade discounts, cash discount, allowances and volume rebates, taxes collected and amounts collected on behalf of third parties.
 Revenue is recognised to the extent it is probable that the economic benefits will flow to the Company and the revenue and costs, if applicable, can be measured reliably.